ibnuda/fpmortals/manuscript/complete.md

     state = update(state)
     state = act(state)
 ~~~~~~~~

-and use `StateT` to manage the `state`.
-However, our `DynAgents` business logic
-requires only `Applicative` and we would be violating the *Rule of Least Power*
-to require the more powerful `MonadState`.
-It is therefore entirely reasonable
-to handle the state manually by passing it in to `update` and `act`, and let
-whoever calls us use a `StateT` if they wish.

 dan menggunakan `StateT` untuk mengatur `state`.
 Namun, logika bisnis `DynAgents`
 kita hanya membutuhkan `Applicative` dan kita akan melanggar *Rule of Least Power*